Canker Sore Guide

 5. Canker Sore Treatment

 The highest priority of canker sore treatment is to avoid causing any further irritation to the sore area.
 The patient should avoid eating spicy or acidic foods as these will cause pain and irritation if they come into contact with the sore.

 Having a dry mouth can increase the likelihood of further irritation to the sore.
-It is important to drink plenty, even if it is painful to do so.
+It is important to drink plenty of fluid, even if it is painful to do so.
 Liquids such as water or milk are less likely to cause irritation than acidic juices.
-Strongly alcoholic drinks such as spirits should be avoided as it is likely to be very painful when the alcohol comes into contact with the ulcer.
+Strongly alcoholic drinks should be avoided as it is likely to be very painful when the alcohol comes into contact with the ulcer.

 If moving the mouth is painful, try to avoid speaking as much as possible.
 It might be worth taking a day or two off work if it means reducing the duration of your ulcer.